MattLovesToCode/MattLovesToCode/README.md

 Frontend Developer
 ------------------

-I am a Frontend developer student
+I am a Frontend developer

 * 🌍  I'm based in North America
 * 🧠  I'm learning Computer Science and IT.